Kleyt0n/academic-website/content/project/optymus/index.md

 ---
-title: optimuspy
+title: optymus
-summary: optimuspy is a Python library for optimization methods.
+summary: optymus is a Python library for optimization methods.

 tags:
   - Optimization